yonrasgg/TechNomadiX/_posts/2024-07-02-communication-motivatin-agile-teams.md

 *[Reference: Levels of Agile Team Communication](https://simpleprogrammer.com/effective-communication-agile-teams/)*

-## Section 3: Motivation and Communication Techniques in Practice
+## Motivation and Communication Techniques in Practice

 ### Using the Johari Window for Improved Team Dynamics